Type 62 light tank: Service history

 Type 62 light tank officially entered production and service with the PLA in 1963.
 More than 1,393 vehicles were produced between 1963 and 1989 when it ended.
 The Type 62 was primarily deployed in Southern China.
 The most famous unit to operate the Type 62 light tanks is the recon battalion directly attached to the 43rd Army HQ, Guangzhou Military Region.

-It first saw combat during the Vietnam War.
-The PRC supplied the Type 62 light tanks to the People's Army of Vietnam (PAVN) in the 1960s and 1970s and took part in the Ho Chi Minh Campaign in 1975.
-In 1979 it again saw combat against the PAVN during the Sino–Vietnamese War, when the PLA used about two hundred tanks, mostly Type 62s.
+In 1979 it saw combat against the PAVN during the Cambodia-Vietnamese War, when the Khmer Rouge used a large number of Type 62 supplied by China and the Sino–Vietnamese War, when the PLA used about two hundred tanks, mostly Type 62s.
 They suffered severe losses in combat due to tank's poor protection as the tank's thin armour could be easily penetrated by hand-held rocket-propelled grenade (RPG) launchers.
 An upgrade package was developed for the Type 62 soon after the war and was designated Type 62-I. Based on the improvement programs after the Sino–Vietnamese War the Type 62 was found to be too lightly armoured and too poorly armed to be used as a normal tank.
 Of the two hundred tanks which invaded Vietnam about half were knocked out, underscoring the Type 62's lack of armour and armament.
 Since then the Type 62 has been shifted to secondary duties in Southern China, such as reconnaissance, fire support and combat with enemy lightly armoured vehicles.

 400 Type 62 light tanks had been upgraded to Type 62-I and Type 62G standard.
 The upgrading to Type 62-I standard started in 1979 and upgrading to Type 62G standard started in 2000.
 It is unknown exactly how many Type 62 light tanks were upgraded or what units operate the upgraded variants but in January 2005 CCTV showed two Type 62G light tanks belonging to an artillery regiment, Guangzhou MR and the tanks are serving as the recon company of this regiment.
 The Type 62 tank was retired from Chinese service in early 2013.
+The Type 15 light tank is considered as the effective successor to the Type 62 light tank.